 - Acceptable for push processing up to 3200 ISO

-Expiration: Unexposed CineStill film should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
+Expiration: The new boxed CineStill film has a 2 year shelf life, and should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
 Exposed film should be processed promptly in C-41 chemicals to preserve latent image latitude and color fidelity.
-All current productions of CineStill have expiration dates for one year from manufacture date on the packaging.
-If your film does not have an expiration date it is from early production and is likely age fogged.
+All current productions of CineStill have expiration dates for two years from manufacture date on the box.
+If you have earlier productions of 800T (no retail box) or your film does not have an expiration date, it is likely age fogged.

-Note: This film was designed to be processed in ECN-2 Chemicals and may still be processed in it's native chemistry, resulting in a 500 ISO pulled negative with lower gamma.
-Test results show consistent in standard C-41 machine processing when compared with ECN-2 motion picture lab processing performed by professional labs.
-Long term archival stability has not been tested past 4 years.
-Expectations for archival longevity should be somewhere between Kodachrome and most C-41 films but there are no guarantees.
-We will replace any roll that shows any defect.
+Note: This emulsion was originally designed for in ECN-2 process and may still be processed using ALL of those steps, resulting in a 500 ISO pulled negative with lower gamma.
+Although there is no remjet adhesive layer to contaminate and exhaust the chemicals, skipping the additional accelerant pre-bath will under-develop the film when just using the ECN-2 developer.
+Tests show consistent results in standard C-41 processing and printing when compared to ECN-2 motion picture lab processing performed by professional labs.
+Long term archival stability has not been tested past 5 years.
+Expectations for archival longevity should be somewhere between Kodachrome and most C-41 films.
+We will replace any roll that shows defect.
 We do not accept any liability beyond replacement of original film purchased.

 Products & Services are provided “as is” with no liability, to the extent as permitted by law; e.g. under no circumstances will CineStill Film or it's creators be liable for loss and damages, neither direct nor indirect, consequential loss or damages, business interruption.
 Without limiting the foregoing, the creators of CineStill Film´s liability arising with respect to an order will not exceed the total fees paid or payable related to a specific order.